 In November, 2016, our Michigan Military Heritage Museum was opened in a newly erected building at 153 N. Union St, Grass Lake.
 Directly south on Mt.
 Hope Road from I-94 exit 150, this location is ideally situated for visitors seeking our new facility.
-By the end of 2016, we'd had over 600 visitors from over 40 cities and 14 states.
 Each week brings exciting changes to this fantastic new museum.

 We're excited to offer volunteer opportunities to a number of students developing digital projects.
 We're welcoming classes from local schools to learn real history through real stories and artifacts.
 Senior tour groups are regular visitors.
 We're especially proud to serve as a center for Michigan's World War 1 centennial commemoration with the nation's most complete representation of authentic uniforms from many nations.
 These are complimented by our own collection of WWI uniforms and artifacts.
 See Michigan Military Heritage Museum for additional information.